Reviews You Can Rely On

 Ventilation

-You know a helmet is well ventilated when even on a slow, hot, stifling climb you can feel air moving across the top of your head, and that's exactly what we experienced with the Manifest.
-Nineteen external vents that lead to internal channels in the EPS shell allow the wind to move through your hair and almost make it feel like you're not wearing a helmet at all at times.
+You know a helmet is well ventilated when even on a slow, hot, stifling climb, you can feel air moving across the top of your head, and that's exactly what we experienced with the Manifest.
+Nineteen external vents that lead to internal channels in the protective foam shell allow the wind to move through your hair and almost make it feel like you're not wearing a helmet at all at times.
 The ventilation was the first thing we noticed when we took this helmet out for a ride.
 It's one of the airiest helmets any of our testers have ever used— comparable to the 100% Altec that we tested.

-When things inevitably got a little bit hot on long climbs we found that the Manifest's internal padding does a good job of absorbing sweat and keeping it away from your eyes.
+When things inevitably got a little bit hot on long climbs, we found that the Manifest's internal padding does a good job of absorbing sweat and keeping it away from your eyes.
 We didn't have any issues with sweat running down the lenses of eyewear or stinging our eyes.
 We would absolutely recommend this helmet for anyone riding in a hot climate or spending long hours in the saddle.

 giro manifest spherical - we greatly appreciated the generous venting of the manifest...